Design Equity Assesment

 The Solution

-Our web app provides a palatable and informative introduction to ECD and allows users to engage with a multi-step assessment to identify their teams' design process equity maturity level, gain actionable recommendations, and connect with Substantial experts to further expand upon assessment insights as to design more inclusive, equitable solutions.
+I designed a web app that provides a palatable introduction to ECD, with a multi-step assessment for team's to identify design process equity maturity, gain actionable recommendations, and connect with Substantial experts to further expand assessment insights.
+This tool not only acts as a client-acquisition funnel, but establishes a strong foundation to build more equitable products.

 Research